 Parental Responsibilities and Legal Rights

+Parents in Queensland have a legal duty to protect their children from harm, including exposure to family violence.
 Courts consider failure to act as a serious concern and can intervene through child safety services or court orders if necessary.

-A Domestic Violence Protection Order (DVO) is one of the key legal mechanisms to ensure safety.
+A Domestic Violence Order (DVO) is one of the key legal mechanisms to ensure safety.
 It can:

 Prohibit the perpetrator from contacting or approaching the victim or child.